 Cleveland’s coaching career started at UAB where he worked his way up from video coordinator to assistant coach.
 In his one year as a coach with the Blazers, UAB advanced to the first round of the NCAA Tournament and ranked third in the nation in steals per game at 10.9 per contest.
 UAB also led Conference USA in assists, assist-turnover ratio, turnover margin and field goal percentage, while ranking second in scoring, scoring margin and steals.
 Former Blazer Carldell Johnson ranked ninth in the nation in assists per game that year with 6.3 per outing, while also ranking 20th with 2.6 steals per game.

 As a player for the Razorbacks, Cleveland was instrumental in Arkansas’ run to the 2000 SEC Tournament title, the only SEC Tournament championship in school history.
 During Arkansas’ four-day run to the tournament title, Cleveland scored 23 points, grabbed 10 rebounds, dished 10 assists and had 11 steals, all off the bench.
-His best game in the tournament came in the semifinals against LSU, when he had seven steals, which is the most by a Razorback against an SEC opponent in regular season or postseason play.

 During Cleveland’s four-year career at Arkansas, the Razorbacks compiled a 76-50 overall record and made three trips to the NCAA Tournament.
 A two-year captain, Cleveland led the team in steals three times in his four seasons in Fayetteville and currently ranks tied for fifth on Arkansas’ all-time steals list with 226.
 Cleveland led the Razorbacks in assists two times and three-point percentage in 1999-2000.
-His 112 assists in SEC games ranks eighth on the Arkansas career charts, while he is ninth in career three-point field goal percentage.

-As a prep player for Minor High School in Birmingham, Alabama, Cleveland was an All-State and All-Metro player as well as the MVP of the state tournament as a senior when he led his team to the state championship.
+As a prep player for Minor High School in Birmingham, Alabama, Cleveland was an all-state and all-metro player as well as the MVP of the state tournament as a senior when he led his team to the state championship.